-See Related: Important Erosion Pors and Cons to Know
+See Related: Important Erosion Pros and Cons to Know

-Selective breeding does not require the use of scientific equipment, and we have been doing it for thousands of years.
+Selective breeding does not require scientific equipment, and we have been doing it for thousands of years.
 Genetic engineering must be done in a lab under specific conditions by trained experts.

-The cost of genetic engineering is one of its largest obstacles.
-Smaller companies can’t take advantage of the same technology as larger corporations as a result.
+Expenses are one of its biggest obstacles.
+Smaller companies can’t take advantage of the same technology as large corporations.

 See Related: Home Wind Turbines

-2. GMO crops might have less nutritional value.
+2. Genetically modified crops might have less nutritional value

 Genetically modified crops are designed to have a higher yield and faster production rate.
-But the nutrient level of genetically modified foods are still under a lot of debate.
+However, the nutrient level of a genetically altered plant may have been compromised.

 See Related: Is Corn Bad for the Environment?